AndrewWPhillips/eggql/README.md

 A critical part of any server in Go is using the `context.Context` type.
 It allows _all_ processing associated with a client request to be expediently and tidily terminated.
 This is most commonly used in web servers for a timeout in case anything is taking too long or has completely stalled.

 Using **eggql** a resolver function can (optionally) take a 1st parameter of `context.Context`.
 You would almost certainly use a context if the resolver code read from or wrote to a Go `chan`, or made a library or system call that could block on disk or network I/O such as a database query.
-A less common scenario is a compute intensive resolver in which case you can check if the context has been cancelled regularly, such as in an inner loop.
+A less common scenario is a computationally intensive resolver in which case you can check if the context has been cancelled regularly, such as in an inner loop.

 Our Star Wars example works with in-memory data structures so the resolver functions do _not_ need context parameters.
 (See the **Getting Started** example in the README where a `context` parameter is added to the `random` query.)
-Even so, since GraphQL queries can return lists and nested queries, a single GraphQL request can cause a cascade of queries taking a long time even if each individual query does not - eg. if you deeply nested a friends query like this:
+Even so, since GraphQL queries can return lists and nested queries, a single GraphQL request can cause a cascade of queries taking a long time even if each individual query does not - e.g. if you deeply nested a friends query like this:

 ```graphql
 {